 The Insert step allows you to monitor, assess and evaluate the accuracy of a device insertion relative to its planned trajectory.
-This is an optional workflow step that may only be performed when inserting MRI Conditional devices.
+During an MRI Workflow, this step may only be performed when inserting MRI Conditional devices.

 The following optional tasks are provided by the Insert step: